See also www.bairdofbutesociety.com

-This Beautiful photo by Michael Russell MSP is one of many taken during an exceptional 3rd annual Baird of Bute Festival.
+This Beautiful photo by Michael Russell MSP is one of many taken during the 1992 annual Baird of Bute Festival.
 More photos are available by clicking on the Baird Festival pages above and also at the sites representing two exceptional Bute photographers